Trayzik/TrayzPacketSystem/README.md

 ```

 ### Register listener
+You can easily register your listener at any time.
 ```java
 PacketSystem.registerListener(new ExampleListener("exampleChannel", ExamplePacket.class));
 ```

 ### Example callback packet
+Request packet with which you can send request and capture data in one method.
 ```java
 PacketSystem.sendRequestPacket("exampleChannel", new ExamplePacket("exampleString", false), 2, new Request<ExamplePacket>() {
     @Override